-River Partners began restoring riverside landscapes more than 20 years ago, and in that time we’ve brought life back to tens of thousands of acres of habitat to benefit California’s environment and people.
-To keep this momentum going well into the future, we need biologists, ecologists, and other science-minded students to join the statewide effort to rebuild imperiled California river landscapes.
+Over the past two critical decades, River Partners has revitalized tens of thousands of acres of habitat to benefit California’s environment and people.
+To keep this momentum going well into the future, we need to train the next generation of biologists, ecologists, and field experts to bring life back to our riverways on an even larger scale.

-“As a student, it’s critical to gain real-life work experience outside the classroom and this internship was a perfect opportunity to do that,” says Twyla Capurro, who completed a River Partners science internship in the summer of 2020.
-“Working with them gave me the opportunity to gain some real hands-on field and research experience.”
+“As a student, it’s critical to gain real-life work experience outside the classroom and this internship was a perfect opportunity to do that,” says Twyla Capurro, a Summer 2020 River Partners Science Scholar.
+“Working with River Partners gave me the opportunity to gain some real hands-on field and research experience.”

 River Partners internships are paid positions, and the experience students gain can lead to fulltime opportunities down the road.
 “Beyond being satisfying, fun and totally insightful, my internship with River Partners opened doors,” says Capurro.
 “I am now working with California Department of Fish and Wildlife, which is totally awesome.
 It was undoubtedly my experience with River Partners that inspired me to work more closely with wildlife and lead me to the job I have now.”